Meetings & Assistant

 Why are suggestions generic or empty?

-Pick a project when relevant, ensure language hints match the conversation, and on Soniox plans add glossary terms when names or jargon matter.
+Pick a project when relevant, ensure language hints match the conversation, and add glossary terms when names or jargon matter.
 Poor audio or a very short transcript also limits usefulness.

 Are my meetings used to train public AI models?